 The IASB has published a number of minor amendments to IFRS Accounting Standards that are effective from 1 January 2024.
-The group expects they will have an insignificant effect, when adopted, on the consolidated financial statements of the group and the separate financial statements of HSBC Bank plc.
+The group expects they will have an insignificant effect, when adopted, on the consolidated financial statements of the group.

 (c) Foreign currencies